 What is Visitors to Canada Insurance?

-Who Buys Visitors to Canada Insurance?
+Who Needs Visitors to Canada Insurance?

 Returning Canadian or New Permanent Resident?